Footprints and shoe prints as evidence

 SIGNIFICANCE: Foot and shoe impressions that are found at crime scenes can be used to link specific individuals to such scenes based on foot size, sole patterns unique to particular brands and styles of shoes, specific wear patterns, and unique stray marks.
 In addition, forensic scientists can often estimate the height, weight, and gait patterns of persons from the footprints and shoe prints they leave behind.

-At many crime scenes, shoes prints (and less frequently bare footprints) are present even if they are not always visible to the naked eye.
+At many crime scenes, shoe prints (and less frequently bare footprints) are present even if they are not always visible to the naked eye.
 Such prints provide a wealth of information that can link suspected perpetrators to the locations of crimes.
 Based on the correspondence of shoe type as well as individual characteristics, an alleged perpetrator’s shoe may be positively identified as the specific shoe that made one or more impressions at a crime scene.
 Potential suspects may also be exculpated by the absence of their shoe prints at the scene.
 Footprints and shoe prints can sometimes provide evidence that links various crime scenes together in serial crime situations.

 Types of Evidence

-Footprints and shoe prints are also important because they provide information on individuals’ points of entry into a and their points of exit.
+Footprints and shoe prints are also important because they provide information on individuals’ points of entry into a crime scene and their points of exit.
 Such prints can also help investigators to determine the number of perpetrators involved in a crime.
 In addition, by tracking the impressions, investigators can often find other evidence, such as discarded firearms.

 Research on Footprints